 Sewport is an online platform, expertly created to help those in this position.
 Connecting designers and entrepreneurs with the professional partners and suppliers they require to launch their clothing lines, Sewport can introduce you to clothing line manufacturers and garment production factories that would otherwise be out of your reach .

-An easy to use, consumer-friendly digital platform, Sewport gives you a login to a profile, which allows you to then input your job specifications.
+An easy to use, consumer-friendly digital platform, Sewport gives you a login to a set of tools and an account, which allows you to then input your job specifications.
 From creating patterns and samples from your initial ideas to souring your fabrics and trims and making your garments, you’ll find custom sewing services that can help with your exact requirements.

 Clothing manufacturers will be able to contact you about your job and start a discussion about bringing your clothing line to life, allowing you easy access to some of the best fashion manufacturers and small batch factories in the UK and Europe through one streamlined platform.